nukemiko/takiyasha/README.md

         - [mutagen](https://pypi.org/project/mutagen/) - Write metadata to audio file
         - [pycryptodomex](https://pypi.org/project/pycryptodomex/) - Decryption support

-- Install as a module using pip: `pip install -U git+https://github.com/nukemiko/takiyasha`
+- Install Takiyasha from this repository: `pip install -U git+https://github.com/nukemiko/takiyasha`

-    **WARNING: Existing repositories are in an unstable state of continuous updates, and the content of modules you download may become outdated at any time.**
+    **WARNING: Existing repositories are in an unstable state of continuous updates, and the content of modules you download may become outdated at any time.
+If you need to use a certain version continuously, please select the version on the [release page](https://github.com/nukemiko/takiyasha/releases) and install it as follows.**

+- Install Takiyasha via wheel (.whl) package: [Go to the release page](https://github.com/nukemiko/takiyasha/releases), choose a version, and follow the instructions to install.

 ## Usage